jacques-dup/karchives/docs/religion/organizations/friars_of_the_tankard.md

 ---
-title: Organization - Friars of the Tankard Spirit
+title: Friars of the Tankard Spirit
 summary: A description of the Friars of the Tankard Spirit, the primary church of Duswyn the Drunk god.
 authors:
   - Jacques du Plessis